 DreamHost is ending support for email catch-all addresses.
 The following provides background information and instructions on how to retain any catch-all messages that currently exist.

-Catch-all forwards will also be disabled.
+Catch-all forwards were also be disabled.

 What is a catch-all email address?